Unilever Nigeria Plc: Lever Brothers

 Unilever history in Nigeria dates back to 1923 when Robert Hesketh Leverhulme opened a trading post in Nigeria under the business name, Lever Brothers (West Africa) Ltd. The firm was primarily engaged in trading of soap and in 1924, the name was changed to West African Soap Company.
 Sensing opportunity in the country, the firm opened a soap factory in Apapa in 1925.
 The company later expanded into the production of food products, it opened a new soap factory in Aba in 1958 and changed its name to Lever Brothers Nigeria Limited in 1955.
 In 1960, Lever Brothers introduced Omo detergent into the market, the new product gained traction among buyers, prompting the firm to commission a factory to manufacture Omo detergents in 1964.

 In compliance with the indigenisation decree of 1972, Unilever became a publicly listed company in 1973, selling 60% of its shares to the Nigerian public.
 The company became a Nigerian owned firm.
 The change in equity ownership did not affect the firm's growth.
 In 1982, the firm began producing edible products such as Royco, Blue band and Tree top in Agbara, Ogun State.

 In addition, the company went through a period of mergers and acquisition; acquiring Lipton Nigeria in 1985 and later merging with Vaseline manufacturer, Chesebrough Products Industries in 1988.
 During this period, the company embarked on a backward integration scheme in order to source its raw materials locally.
 This business decision led the company to invest in crop production and oil palm milling.
 The company also invested in a tea plantation in Mambilla to provide raw materials for Lipton.

 Unilever

 In 1995, Lever Brothers, 40% owned by Unilever merged with Unilever Nigeria Limited, a subsidiary of the Unilever U.K. The merger gave Unilever control of the newly merged entity, this was the first time since the indigenisation decree was scrapped that a multinational will have majority equity in a quoted Nigerian company.
+Prior to the merger, in 1994, Unilever group acquired A.J.
+Seward, a personal care products manufacturer from UAC Nigeria.

 In 2001, the company changed its name to Unilever Nigeria Plc.